xratzh/GhostBlog_SSL/README.md

 ------
 ##Tips

-* In yum.sh,"sleep 3" in /etc/rc.d/rc.local is to fix "502 bad gateway" when reboot(3 seconds later to restart nginx service)，the number can be changed,but don`t less than 2 seconds.
+* In yum.sh,"sleep 3" in /etc/rc.d/rc.local is to fix "502 bad gateway" in CentOs7 after reboot(3 seconds later to restart nginx service).The number can be changed,but don`t less than 2 seconds.
 * "ghost.conf" in /etc/nginx/ rewrite "www.yourdomain.com" to "yourdomain.com”
 ```
 server {